Most interesting landmarks of Portugal

 - Abrigo do Lagar Velho – Leiria.
 Rock shelter where 24,000 years old remnants of a Cro-Magnon child (Lapedo child) were found.
 It is possible that he was a hybrid of humans and Neanderthals.

 - Castro of Zambujal – Lisbon.
-Prehistoric fortification, built in the early 3rd millenium BC and also later.
-Some walls of fortress are up to 4 m tall up to this day.
+Prehistoric fortification, built in the early 3rd millennium BC and also later.
+Some walls of the fortress are up to 4 m tall up to this day.

 - Citânia de Briteiros – Braga.
 Well preserved hill fort from Iron Age (Castro Culture), inhabited since the Bronze Age.
 This settlement was similar to a small city in the 2nd – 1st century BC, now the ruins take the area of about 24 hectares.

 - Escoural Cave – Évora.
 Cave – site of Paleolithic settlement, burials and rock art.
 Already 50 000 years ago this cave was inhabited by Neanderthals.
 First drawings were made 40 – 10 thousand years BC.
-Most of rock art (paintings and engravings) was created in the late Neolithic – Chalcolithic ages, when cave was turned into cemetery and there was fortified settlement in the front of it.
+Most of the rock art (paintings and engravings) was created in the late Neolithic – Chalcolithic ages when the cave was turned into a cemetery and there was a fortified settlement in the front of it.
 As new passages are discovered, more drawings are discovered as well.

 Historical cities and towns